utkarshmalik19/coffee-app/README.md

 Add to Cart: Easily add your favorite items to the cart for a seamless ordering experience.

 Place Order: Place your order directly through the app for a convenient and quick service.

+Technologies Used -
+Frontend - Flutter and Dart
+Backend - Java and Spring Boot
+Database - Hibernate and MySql